bantolov/RhetosWorkshop/Day4/day4.md

 * Macro concept that inherits EntityInfo
   * **Demonstrate** on CodeTable.
-  * Note that "inheritance" approach is not a best practice for this example, because it prevent you from applying multiple such feature the same entity.
+  * Note that "inheritance" approach is not a best practice for this example, because it prevents you from applying multiple similar features to the same entity.
 * Macro concept can use *IDslModel*, for example to add some feature to each entity in a given module.